Highly arc-transitive digraphs -- counterexamples and structure: Two-ended constructions

-Here the graph $B$ is a disjoint union of complete bipartite graphs (more precisely, $|S|^{n-1}$ copies of $\vec K_{|S|, |S|}$), thus $R(D)$ is $\vec K_{|S|, |S|}$.
-The fact, that this is a highly arc transitive digraph is shown in \cite{cameron_infinite_1993}, but also follows from our next constructions.
+Here, the digraph $B$ is a disjoint union of complete bipartite digraphs (more precisely, $B$ consists of $|S|^{n-1}$ copies of $\vec K_{|S|, |S|}$), thus $R(D)$ is $\vec K_{|S|, |S|}$.
+The fact that this is a highly arc-transitive digraph is easy to show directly, but also follows from our next constructions.